PDP-10/MUD1/README.md

 Essex MUD1 by Trubshaw and Bartle

 This branch is the 1986 source for MUD including both BCPL, MACRO-10, and game source files.
-To compile and create a working MUD on TOPS-10 with Monitor 7.04 you must do the following:
+To compile and create a working MUD on TOPS-10 with Monitor 7.04 and a working BCPL compiler in [1,4] you must do the following:

 Create a PPN and directory of [2011,2776] (Richard Bartle's own PPN at Essex)